lualton/notes/sql-review/sql-notes.md

 - Cross Join (Cartesian Product): Joins Everything to Everything.
 Table A = 10, Table B = 10, Joined Table = 100

 These joins are similar to filtering or WHERE clause
-- Semi Join:
+- Semi Join: Rows in Table A that EXIST in Table B, but doesn't actually join.
+This acts as a constraint where we only want rows of Table A that are present in Table B.
-- Anti Join: Useful in identifying which records are causing an incorrect number of records to appear in join queries
+- Anti Join: Useful in identifying which records are causing an incorrect number of records to appear in join queries.
+Table A - Table B. Returns rows in Table A that are not present in Table B. This is the opposite of a semi-join.

 ## Joins vs Unions